pierva/catalog-app/README.md

 ## Get Started
 Clone or download the repository, then navigate into the application folder.

 Create and activate a virtualenv.
+The application is designed and tested in Python3.
 If using virtual machine with vagrant (suggested), jump to the next step:
 ```sh
 $ python3.6 -m venv env
 $ source env/bin/activate